Insurance Car Insurance

 Is a rebuilt title the same as a salvage title?

 Salvage titles and rebuilt titles are very different.
-A salvage title is issued after a car has been declared a total loss.
-They are not roadworthy and cannot be legally driven on public roads, registered, or insured.
+A salvage title means the car was a total loss, is not roadworthy and no one can legally drive it on public roads.

-If someone buys a vehicle with a salvage title and repairs it, the car can be inspected.
-If it passes the inspection, the car may qualify for a rebuilt title.
+However, a vehicle with a salvage title and with proper repairs and state inspection may qualify for a rebuilt title.
 Cars with rebuilt titles are able to be registered, insured, and driven.

 Do rebuilt titles affect your credit score?

 A rebuilt title doesn’t affect your credit score on its own.
-However, it’s more difficult to get financing for cars with rebuilt titles if you’re not buying it with cash, so you may have to take out a higher-interest personal loan to purchase the car.
-With a higher rate, your payments will be more expensive, and you’re at a greater risk of falling behind and damaging your credit.
+However, it’s more difficult to get financing for cars with rebuilt titles if you don’t buy it with cash, so you may have to take out a higher-interest personal loan to purchase the car.
+A higher rate means your higher payments, putting you at greater risk of falling behind and damaging your credit.

 Bottom line

-It may be more difficult and expensive to insure and finance the vehicle, even if it’s a rebuilt title car.
-You’ll likely need to get several insurance quotes, and your insurance rates may be higher than you might expect.
+It may be more difficult and expensive to insure and finance the vehicle, even if it has a rebuilt title.
+Finding affordable coverage could take several insurance quotes, and your insurance rates may be higher than you expect.

-In addition, the car will likely have a lower market value.
-Make sure you do your homework so you fully understand what you're getting into.
+In addition, the car will likely have a lower market value, so make sure you do your homework to fully understand what you’re buying.

-Before making an offer on any used vehicle, it’s important to know the vehicle history.
+Before making an offer on any used vehicle, I encourage you to learn about the vehicle’s history.
 Look up its VIN with the National Insurance Crime Bureau’s VINCheck tool.
 It will tell you if the car was ever reported as a salvage vehicle or involved in an insurance theft claim.

 • Compare dozens of providers in under 5 minutes